spatialtopology/preprocessing/spacetop_prep/datalad/resolve_missingevents/README.md

-In cases where we have an exisiting BOLD, but missing events.tsv file, there are a couple of case scenarios
+In cases where we have an existing BOLD, but missing events.tsv file, there are a couple of case scenarios
 1. The behavioral data was not completely collected, but the TEMP files exist.
 (TEMP files are back-up data where the data was printed out on a trial-by-trial basis,